misterrustia/MLS_clustering_Captsone/README.md

 The first step in answering this question is to define a progressive defender.
 This player is sound defensively as well as being able to get involved in the attack through their dribbling, passing or a combination of the both.
 Specifically their play progresses the attack forward instead of simply distributing to low lying midfielders to do most of the progression.
 In the modern game players such as Alexander Arnold  come to mind.
 His ability to use wide space to progress the ball as well as put crosses in have been a staple of the Liverpool attack for years.
 To start illuminating players in the MLS that fit this mold, Key features for progressive defenders were visualised.

-Julian Araujo ,Alan Franco, Nathan Cordoso, show their speration in quality at the top left of the graph.
+Julian Araujo ,Alan Franco, **Nathan Cardoso**, show their speration in quality at the top left of the graph.
 ![[true_tackle_pct|width=100px]](/data/images/true_tackle_pct.png)

-1) Gulian Gressel, D.C.
-United Wing back 2) Brooks Lennon, Atlanta United Full-back.
-Both are getting above 25 touches in attacking positions per game while also averaging above 2.5 key passes to create scoring changes showing themselves to be effective at going forward.
+1) **Julian Gressel**, **Brooks Lennon**,  and **Hector Jimenez** stand out at the top right of the graph.
+They are involved in creating goal scoring chances through their key passes while also averaging over 25 attacking touches per match.This highlights their involvement with the attack in advanced positions.

 ![[Attacking_touches_vs_key_passes|width=100px]](/data/images/Attacking_touches_vs_key_passes.png)